 Thank goodness for mouthwash.
 That really refreshed my mouth every 30-40 minutes.

 Here is more information on access: https://ffsl.utah.gov/fremont-island/

 Fremont Island History

 Fremont Island has a rich history.
-It was first documented as being explored by John C. Fremont and Kit Carson in 1843, who afterwards named it "Disappointment Island".
+It was first documented as being explored by John C. Fremont and Kit Carson in 1843, who afterward named it "Disappointment Island".
 Carson was so bored that he chiseled a cross in a rock there.
-It has also been called Castle Island because of the islands shape as well as Miller's Island because of Dan Miller who put 153 head of sheep there in 1859.
+It has also been called Castle Island because of the shape of the island as well as Miller's Island because of Dan Miller who put 153 head of sheep there in 1859.
 The official name is Fremont Island.

-Fremont Island has been the home to permanent residents , outcasted graverobber , and sheep ranchers .
-Has been recently visted by kayakers , ham radio users , scouts ,photographers , and now a swimmer .
-Because you can't drive to Fremont Island, it remains a "frontier" that not many people enjoy, even with thousands of local outdoor enthusiasts within a half hour from it.
+Fremont Island has been the home to permanent residents, outcasted graverobber, and sheep ranchers.
+Has been recently visited by kayakers, ham radio users, scouts, photographers, airplane pilots, and now a swimmer.
+Because you can't drive to Fremont Island, it remains a "frontier" that not many people enjoy, even with thousands of local outdoor enthusiasts within a half-hour from it.
 It's quite possible the word just isn't out about how neat the Island is and what an adventure it is to visit.
-Hopefully it's mystery can be enjoyed by more people.
+Hopefully, its mystery can be enjoyed by more people.
 If you do decide to visit Fremont Island, do the world a favor and share your pictures and write about your visit online.

 Fremont Island is NOT owned by the State like Antelope.
-It is private land and you need special permission to go out there.
-Also, it's actually pretty dangerous if you're not prepared to deal with the elements.
+It is private land.
+I got permission from the leaser of the island.
+You need special permission to go out there.
+Also, it's actually can be pretty dangerous if you're not prepared to deal with the elements.